Post-COVID Inflation & the Monetary Policy Dilemma: An Agent-Based Scenario Analysis: The COVID Shock and its Aftermath in the Absence of Monetary Policy

+The default threshold of firms $\Theta$, holds a pivotal role in the economic downturn; if chosen too low an excessive number of firm bankruptcies ensues, which can be detrimental to the overall economy.
 In this case, allowing firms to accumulate more debt by easing bankruptcy rules is highly effective to keep the economy on an even keel.
-In fact, as shown in Figure~\ref{fig:counterfactual_adaptive}, the ``Easy-Credit'' policy defined by Eq.~\eqref{eq:adaptive} with $\mu=1.3$ for the bankruptcy threshold $\Theta$ manages to substantially reduce the impact of strong COVID-related shocks, even with an increased initial COVID shock ($\kappa=1.6$) that would collapse the economy on its own.
+In fact, as shown in Figure~\ref{fig:counterfactual_adaptive}, the ``Easy-Credit'' policy defined by Eq.~\eqref{eq:adaptive} with $\mu=1.3$ for the bankruptcy threshold $\Theta$ manages to substantially reduce the impact of strong COVID-related shocks, even with an increased initial COVID shock ($\kappa=1.2$) that would collapse the economy on its own.
 With Easy-Credit policy, firms can maintain wages and do not need to fire employees to remain solvent, allowing the economy to recover.
-However, unemployment still peaks above 10\% (with a second hump mid 2024) and inflation reaches 16.5\% at the end of 2022.
+However, unemployment still peaks above 8\% (with a second hump mid 2024) and inflation reaches 16.3\% at the end of 2022.
 As we will discuss in section~\ref{sec:sloppy} below, the main issue with such a period of high inflation is the risk of de-anchoring inflation expectations, opening the path to possible hyper-inflation.

 In order to control inflation, one needs to consider the effect of monetary policy.
-We thus now turn to the study of the same sequence of three non-amplified shocks, with Easy-Credit policy and with a fully active Central Bank, distinguishing between the case of Anchored Trust and the case of Floating Trust in its ability to curb inflation.
+We thus now turn to the study of the same sequence of three non-amplified shocks, with Easy-Credit policy and with a fully active Central Bank, distinguishing between the case of Anchored Expectation and the case of Floating Expectation in its ability to curb inflation.